IceKredit-NJU-Drug-Discovery/GENTRL-Docking/README.md

 `smiles` the SMILES strings sampled from pretrained model;
 `reward_fn` the applied reward function

-The code will sample molecules based on pretrained model, and the RL process will maximize the value of reward funciton to get a fine-tuned model.
+The code first samples molecules based on pretrained model, and then the  RL process will maximize the value of reward funciton to achieve a fine-tuned model.

+Feel free to contact us if you have any suggestions.

 ## Authors
 * [Chris Butch](mailto:chrisbutch@nju.edu.cn)